Jwakers/articuria/README.md

 ## 7. Authentication

-- [ ] Protect routes so only signed-in users can access dashboard and video features.
+- [x] Protect routes so only signed-in users can access dashboard and video features.
-- [ ] Configure role-based or user-based authorization if necessary.
+- [x] Redirect user on sign in
-- [ ] Redirect user on sign in
+- [ ] Create account limits and apply to the FE + BE

 ## 8. UI/UX